 Safe&Sound: Extra Heating in Your Virginia HomeWed Jan 04, 2017

 Extra heat from fireplaces, wood stoves, and electric heaters is such a help when the outdoor temperature drops.
 And it becomes positively essential when there’s a winter power outage.
-So it’s no coincidence that almost half of all home fires occur in December, January, and February.
-Even a "small" chimney fire can have a huge impact in terms loss of valuable property, displacement and possible injury, not to mention the expense of repairs and clean ups.
+And it’s no coincidence that almost half of all home fires occur in December, January, and February.
+Even a small chimney fire can have a costly impact; loss of valuable property, displacement and possible injury, not to mention the expense of repairs and clean ups.
 Here's how to keep you and yours safe this winter!

 - Keep at least 3 feet of space between heaters and furniture, curtains, and anything that can burn.

 - Always keep a close eye on heaters and don't be tempted to use them when you sleep.

 - Do NOT use extension cords with any heating device.